-It is a criminal offense to possess a weapon for a dangerous purpose in Canada.
+Possessing a weapon for a dangerous purpose in Canada is a criminal offense.
 The criminal code makes carrying or concealing a knife that opens automatically or by hand pressure or gravity an offense in Canada.

-The law was designed to stop switchblades and butterfly knives from being sold to minors, but the laws were written so that they catch all automatic opening knives under its broad definition.
+The law was designed to stop switchblades and butterfly knives from being sold to minors, but the laws were written to catch all automatic opening knives under its broad definition.

 What is the legal size knife to carry in Canada?